-The steady increase in the number of specimens in the following years could be managed by the arrival of Prof. Klaus Hamper in 2009 and Dr Bernd Gromoll in 2011.
+The steady increase in the number of specimens in the following years could be managed by the arrival of Dr Bernd Gromoll in 2011.
 The over the last 20 years already well established specialisation in GI-histopathology was reinforced by the arrival of Prof. Thomas Günther in 2012.
 The process of rejuvenation and the change of generation continued with the arrival of Dr Thorsten Venzke in 2014.
 In the same spirit and with the aim of widening the specialisation, the departure of Dr Beckmann, Dr Koeppen and Dr Gromoll and the arrival of Dr Maximilian Gebhard, Prof. Thomas Kalinski, Dr Rusudan Sreseli and Dr Sarah Comtesse in 2015, 2016 and 2018 marked the most extensive change in the consultant team to date.
 In 2015, we expanded our commitment as a place for histopathology training, which had been started in 1998, supervising up to four junior histopathologists.

 The team of eight consultant histopathologists with decades of collective experience covers a broad diagnostic spectrum that is regularly expanded and deepened with lively exchange between colleagues.
 Consultations around the multiheaded microscope are part of our daily routine ensuring that patients with difficult diagnostic issues benefit from the complete body of experience in our practice.